-The School agrees to allow the Sponsor reasonable access to review data sources, including collection and recording of procedures, in order to assist the Sponsor in making a valid determination about the degree to which student performance requirements, as stated in this charter, have been met.
+- The School agrees to allow the Sponsor reasonable access to review data sources, pertaining to student performance and/or teacher evaluation requirements, including collection and recording of procedures, in order to assist the Sponsor in making a valid determination about the degree to which student and teacher performance requirements, as stated in this charter, have been met. - 2.
 To the extent the School is provided access to Sponsor's data systems, all School employees and students will be bound by Sponsor's computer policies and standards regarding data privacy and system security.